 In

-July 2015 the Italian midfield maestro Andrea Pirlo was signed.
-The clubs first
+July 2015, the Italian midfield maestro Andrea Pirlo was signed.
+The club's first ever-regulated match came against Scottish side St Mirren, with Villa scoring

 My visit